On this page

 When managing a Dutch company in an international context, the Dutch government expects you to observe the OECD guidelines.
 These guidelines contain rules of conduct for corporate social responsibility and deal with, for example human rights, the environment and labour law.
 Most of these rules of conduct are voluntary.
 A number of rules are included in Dutch legislation.
 You can find out which guidelines and codes of conduct apply on the NCP website (National Contact Point OECD Guidelines).

-Most financial schemes for international entrepreneurship of the Dutch government are only accessible when you observe the rules for corporate social responsibility.
+Most financial schemes for international entrepreneurship of the Dutch government are only accessible when you observe the rules for international corporate social responsibility.
 You have to prove an active policy as regards corporate social responsibility that is based on the OECD guidelines.
 The Dutch government also wants companies from whom they purchase to meet the requirements regarding corporate social responsibility.

 Bribing foreign public officials in international business transactions is an offence all over the world.